HOL-Theorem-Prover/HOL/doc/next-release.md

 *   A theory of Lambek calculus (categorial grammars of natural or formal languages), in `examples/formal-languages/lambek`.
 Ported from [Coq contribs](https://github.com/coq-contribs/lambek) by Chun Tian. c.f.
 "The Logic of Categorial Grammars" by Richard Moot and Christian Retoré.

+* A library for regular expressions (`examples/formal-languages/regular`), including a compiler from regexps to table-driven DFAs.
+Proofs include standard regexp identities along with the correctness of the compiler.
+Also, there is a standalone tool `regexp2dfa` that generates DFAs in a variety of languages.
+The library also supplies (informal and formal) parsers for regexps in Python syntax.
+See the README for more details.

 Incompatibilities:
 ------------------